Control flow

 Conditionally repeated executions

-Sections of scripts can be repeated as long as a condition returns True thanks to while loops.
+Commands can be executed as long as a condition returns True thanks to while loops.

 Syntax